MicrosoftDocs/edge-developer/microsoft-edge/hosting/webview2/GettingStarted.md

 ![manageNugetPackages](images/manageNugetPackages.PNG)

 2. Enter **Microsoft.Windows.ImplementationLibrary** in the search bar, click **Microsoft.Windows.ImplementationLibrary** from the results, and click **Install** inthe right hand side window and install the latest SDK.
 Nuget will download the SDK to your machine.
-While we use the [Windows Implementation Library](https://github.com/Microsoft/wil) to make working with COM easier, it is completely optional.
+While we use [Windows Implementation Library](https://github.com/Microsoft/wil) and [Windows Runtime C++ Template Library](https://docs.microsoft.com/en-us/cpp/cppcx/wrl/windows-runtime-cpp-template-library-wrl?view=vs-2019) to make working with COM easier in this walkthrough, they are completely optional.

 ![nuget](images/wil.PNG)